Devotional Thought : Numbers 21:21-22

 Israel sent messengers to say to Sihon king of the Amorites: “Let us pass through your country.
 We will not turn aside into any field or vineyard, or drink water from any well.
 We will travel along the King’s Highway until we have passed through your territory.”
 Numbers 21:21-22

 After the battles we read, “Israel settled in the land of the Amorites” (Numbers 21:31).
-It is not clear how long the Israelites stayed, but later in Numbers 32 we see that two and a half Israelite tribes asked to be given this land, on the east side of the Jordan, as their inheritance.
+It’s not clear how long the Israelites stayed, but later two and a half Israelite tribes asked to be given this land, on the east side of the Jordan, as their inheritance (Numbers 32).

-These people had not even seen the land west of the Jordan, but because this land was suitable for livestock they wanted it (32:4-5).
+These people hadn’t even seen the land west of the Jordan, but because this land was suitable for livestock they wanted it (32:4-5).
 It was part of the land that God promised Abraham, but not part of God’s immediate plan for his people.
-They were granted permission but history would suggest it wasn’t the best plan.
+God allowed them to stay but history would suggest it wasn’t the best plan.

 One victory and these people were satisfied.
-But God has so much more he wants to give, if we are open to receive.
+But God has so much more he wants to give us, if we are open to receive.